legendu-net/blog/misc/content/2016-03-05-scala-tips.markdown

 - [Scala Glossary](http://docs.scala-lang.org/glossary/)
 - [Scala Cheatsheet](http://docs.scala-lang.org/cheatsheets/)

-## IDE

-Eclipse
+1. IntelliJ IDEA is the recommended IDE.

-Need the Scala IDE plugin.
+Eclipse (with the Scala IDE plugin) is alternative.

-IntelliJ IDEA
+## Style

+1. avoid using break, continue, return even though you can use them in Scala

+2. avoid using while loop but don't go too crazy

 ## Links